 Setting Up IPTV on Streaming Devices with IPTV Capabilities

 Devices like Amazon FireStick, Smart TVs, Roku, and Apple TV have built-in IPTV capabilities.
-The same applies to standard home devices like computers, tablets, and smartphones.
+The same applies to standard home devices, such as computers, tablets, and smartphones.

 Follow these steps to set up IPTV on such devices: